Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 }

-Use A JavaScript Filter
+Method 3: Use a JavaScript Filter

 You can also add a JavaScript filter to the Elementor menu anchor widget.
 Here’s the code to add the required JavaScript filter.